CoretechR/OMOTE/README.md

 OMOTE might look like a finished product, but especially the software is ***not "consumer-friendly"*** yet.
 If you want to build your own remote and customize it to your devices, you should be ***somewhat experienced with electronics and programming***.

+### Simulator

+You can try the user interface on your PC using the LVGL simulator.
+Just follow these steps:

+1. Install Visual Studio, including the "Desktop development with C++" workload.
+You can use the free Community edition.
+2. Start Visual Studio and open LVGL.Simulator.sln
+3. Make sure that the build target is set to x64 and then run the local Windows debugger.

 ### Hardware

 The central component of OMOTE is its PCB.
 If you want to build the PCB yourself, you will need SMT-reflow tools like a hot plate or a hot-air station.
 The 2-layered board and a solder paste stencil can be ordered from any PCB manufacturer using the [KiCad files](https://github.com/CoretechR/OMOTE/tree/main/PCB).
 Manufacturers like OSHPARK or Aisler will accept these files directly.
 For JLCPCB or PCBWay, you can use their plugin to export the optimized Gerber files.